MarkKobs/smc_rnn/traces/README.md

 > [Sm0,Sm1,Sm2,...,Smn-1]

-m is the number of samples, n is the number of timesteps/iterations of RNN.
+*m* is the number of samples, *n* is the number of timesteps/iterations of RNN.

-## PCA Abstraction
-### N to K
-Due to the large size of n, We choose PCA to reduce the length of sequence from n to k
-### Partition